rhomobile/rhomobile-docs/eb/en/edge/api/Log.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
 Comma-separated list of included log categories.
-Set to '*' to log all categories.
+Set to '\*' (asterisk) to log all categories.
 Set to '' (empty) to filter out all messages.
-Default value is '*', it is set in Config.xml.
+Default value is '\*' (asterisk), it is set in Config.xml.
 ####Params
 <p><strong>Default:</strong> *</p>
 ####Access